vzsg/prohardver-push-notifier/README.md

             'name': 'prohardver',
             'username': 'Your Prohardver username',   // important!
             'password': 'Your Prohardver password',   // important!
-            'checkInterval': 10,                      // in minutes
-            'subsite': 'prohardver',                  // PH subsite to use in URLs 'mobile': false,                          // true if you want mobile-friendly URLs 'notifyTo': 'all'                         // replace with a single or an array of device idens for selective sending
+            'checkInterval': 10,                      // in minutes, set to 0 or false to disable periodic checks 'subsite': 'prohardver',                  // PH subsite to use in URLs 'mobile': false,                          // true if you want mobile-friendly URLs 'notifyTo': 'all'                         // replace with a single or an array of device idens for selective sending